 Because the claims explicitly state that the I/O devices are "connected to said network" or "available for shared access on a network," there is no need to define the term with an additional limitation stating that the storage device is "shared by multiple computer systems in a network."
 If the term "I/O device" were defined in such a way it would render the explicit limitations of the claims redundant or mere surplusage.
 See Texas Instruments Inc. v.
-United States Int'l Trade Comm'n, 988 F.2d 1165, 1171 (Fed .Cir.1993) (noting that a proposed construction would render the disputed claim language mere surplusage because "courts can neither broaden nor narrow claims to give the patentee something different than what he has set forth") (quoting Autogiro Cp. of Am. v.
-United States, 384 F.2d 391, 396 (Ct.Cl.1967).
+United States Int'l Trade Comm'n, 988 F.2d 1165, 1171 (Fed.Cir.1993) (noting that a proposed construction would render the disputed claim language mere surplusage because "courts can neither broaden nor narrow claims to give the patentee something different than what he has set forth") (quoting Autogiro Co. of Am. v.
+United States, 181 Ct.Cl.
+55, 384 F.2d 391, 396 (1967)).
 Without the additional limitation that the device is "shared by multiple computer systems in a network," the parties essentially agree that the term "I/O device" means "disk or other persistent storage device."
+Accordingly, the Court finds that the proper construction for the term "I/O device" is "disk or other persistent storage device."